Adammiszczak/Adammiszczak.github.io/about-me/index.md

 * Javascript
 * Typescript
 * Node.js
-* Php - basic
+* NPM
+* GitHub Actions
+* Unit and integration tests
 * MySql - basic
 * MongoDB - basic
+* Php - basic
 * Hostings and servers knowledge
-* GitHub Actions
 * Usage of Jekyll, Hugo and many CMS (wordpress, prestashop, shoper...)
-* Unit and integration tests

 ### Skills which I'm developing
-My skills which I'm learning or using in non-comercial way:
+My skills which I'm developing or using in non-comercial way:

 * Nest.js
+* Docker

 ### Soft Skills
 I have also some soft skills: